LAI-PO-YING/DrumTab/README.md

 #### - Collect your favorite beats

 In the third tab, we provide a space to let you collect your favorite creations by clicking the collection button.
-System will add the creation into your Collection-Page.
+The system will add the creation into your Collection-Page.
 You can easily find and browse the creation in your Collection-Page by tapping on it.

 ![](https://i.imgur.com/7NZ0H2D.gif)

-Also, we provide searching function in this page.
+Also, we provide a searching function on this page.
 So you can easily find the creation you want by typing the creation name in the search bar.

 ![](https://i.imgur.com/BUDBDjR.gif)

 #### - View your creation status

-In the last tab, Profile-Page, you can view your status including how many creation you have created, how many followers you have and how many likes for you have earned.
-Also, we provide a ranking table to show top 3 creator in the server.
+In the last tab, Profile-Page, you can view your status including how many creations you have created, how many followers you have, and how many likes you have earned.
+Also, we provide a ranking table to show the top 3 creators on the server.

-By clicking the setting button at the top right corner, you can view our privacy policy, log out or delete account.
+By clicking the setting button at the top right corner, you can view our privacy policy, log out or delete your account.

 ![](https://i.imgur.com/Ira80HE.gif)